prantlf/jsonlint/README.md

 [![devDependency Status](https://david-dm.org/prantlf/jsonlint/dev-status.svg)](https://david-dm.org/prantlf/jsonlint#info=devDependencies)
 [![JavaScript Style Guide](https://img.shields.io/badge/code_style-standard-brightgreen.svg)](https://standardjs.com)

 A [JSON]/CJSON/[JSON5] parser, validator and pretty-printer with a command-line client.
-A [pure JavaScript version] of the service provided at [jsonlint.com].
+See it in action at https://prantlf.github.io/jsonlint/

-This is a fork of the original package with the following enhancements:
+This is a fork of the original package [zaach/jsonlint](https://github.com/zaach/jsonlint) with the following enhancements:

 * Handles multiple files on the command line (by Greg Inman).
 * Walks directories recursively (by Paul Vollmer).